Learning Decomposed Contextual Token Representations from Pretrained and Collaborative Signals for Generative Recommendation: Introduction

-To address the above limitations, we propose \textbf{DECOR} (\underline{De}composed \underline{Co}ntextual Token \underline{R}epresentations), a novel framework that contextually adapts token embeddings leveraging pretrained semantic embeddings and collaborative signals in user interaction sequential modeling.
+Specifically, we propose \textbf{DECOR} (\underline{De}composed \underline{Co}ntextual Token \underline{R}epresentations), a novel framework that contextually adapts token embeddings with pretrained semantic embeddings and collaborative signals in user interaction sequential modeling.
 DECOR consists of two key components: \textit{Contextualized Token Composition} and \textit{Decomposed Embedding Fusion}.
 Specifically, \textit{Contextualized Token Composition} is a lightweight, dynamic interpretation mechanism applied during the recommender model's token generation to address the suboptimality of static tokenization (\textit{C1}).
-Instead of relying solely on the embeddings corresponding to static semantic IDs, each token embedding is contextually enhanced via a soft composition with other tokens' embeddings in the corresponding token region, conditioned on the user's interaction history.
+Instead of relying solely on the embeddings corresponding to static semantic IDs (as shown in Figure~\ref{fig:challenge}), each token embedding is contextually enhanced via a soft composition with token embeddings in a predefined candidate token set , conditioned on the user's interaction history.
 This contextual composition of tokens allows the LLM recommender to reinterpret token semantics in a context-dependent manner, compensating for the suboptimality of fixed token assignments.
 To preserve pretrained semantics (\textit{C2}), we retain the pretrained codebooks from the RQ-VAE tokenizer as frozen semantic embeddings and introduce separate, learnable collaborative embeddings.
-These two representations are fused through a modality-aware mechanism guided by the recommendation loss, enabling the model to adaptively integrate pretrained semantic knowledge from the frozen codebook and collaborative interaction patterns learned during sequential modeling.
+These two representations are fused through a light-weight fusion network guided by the recommendation loss, enabling the model to adaptively integrate pretrained semantic knowledge from the frozen codebook and interaction patterns learned during sequential modeling.
+Our contributions are listed as follows: \begin{itemize} \item We focus on two key limitations in existing generative recommenders: (i) the \textit{suboptimality of static semantic tokenization}, and (ii) the \textit{discarded pretrained semantics}.
+We are the first to explicitly analyze how static tokenization limits generative recommender’s ability to adapt item representations to diverse user context dynamics in generative recommendation. \item We propose \textbf{DECOR} (Decomposed Contextual Token Representation Learning), a novel framework that fuses frozen pretrained semantic embeddings with learnable collaborative embeddings, and introduces a dynamic, context-aware token composition mechanism to dynamically interpret static input tokens. \item We conduct comprehensive experiments on three real-world datasets, demonstrating that DECOR consistently outperforms recent baselines.
+Notably, DECOR achieves faster convergence than the end-to-end tokenization–recommender joint training baseline while delivering higher accuracy with only moderate computational overhead. \end{itemize}